 Be sure not to block the gate!

-The majority of the hike takes place on a well-maintained forest road / bridle path, so don’t be surprised if you see some horses or at least horse shoe tracks along the road.
+Don’t be surprised if you see some horses or at least horseshoe tracks along the road.

-At approximately 1 mile into the hike you’ll come to a stream.
-That’s Rusty Run.
-Here you depart the road and hike upstream, to your right.
+- At approximately 1 mile into the hike you’ll reach Rusty Run.
+Depart the road and hike upstream 0.2 miles.

 Photographing Rusty Run Falls